supercoolxyz/template-angular/README.md

 ## Customizing the Template

-### Angular
+### VueJS

-If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `angular.json` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json`.
-Please see the [Angular documentation](https://angular.io/guide/workspace-config) for more information.
+If you want to customize your build, such as adding plugin (i.e. for loading CSS or fonts), you can modify the `VueJS.json` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json`.
+Please see the [VueJS documentation](https://angular.io/guide/workspace-config) for more information.

 ## About log.js